-It is my strongly growing conviction that the church urgently needs to be set free from its rigid, cumbersome and change-averse ‘Christendom’ influenced forms and structures in order to be ‘A church as we haven’t known it for a society as we haven’t known it’.
+It is my conviction, and the ‘driver’ of the ‘Unbounded Church’ concept, that the church urgently needs to be set free from its rigid, cumbersome and change-averse ‘Christendom’ influenced forms and structures in order to be ‘A church as we haven’t known it for a society as we haven’t known it’.
 For this reason I have made it a point to gather as much information as I can on the burgeoning simple church, organic church movements that are growing around the world.
 This includes attending as many seminars, workshops and conferences in Australia and overseas as I can.

 When meeting and engaging with those involved in alternative missional church movements I have observed a number of frequently occurring characteristics-

 • There is a high degree of passion to make disciples of Jesus, indeed at a level not very common in standard church congregations.

 • There is a high level of commitment that is evidenced by a willingness